apigee/apigee-edge-drupal/README.md

 The Apigee Edge module enables you to integrate Drupal 8 with Apigee Edge.

 * Users that register or are added to the Drupal site will be added as developers in Apigee Edge
-* Click on "My Apps" in user menu to get keys for Apigee Edge APIs
+* Click on "My Apps" in user menu to get keys for the APIs exposed in Apigee Edge

 This module includes the following submodules:
 * __API product RBAC:__ enables administrators to configure access permissions to API products.